 “If gas is interrupting your baby’s ability to have a bowel movement or it’s interrupting their sleep or their feeding, then it’s a problem, and it’s time to reach out to your doctor,” Dr. Sniderman says.

 When you were pregnant, you probably daydreamed of the special moments you’d spend with your baby — feeding them, bathing them, snappy share-worthy snuggly newborn pics.
 You probably thought less about the joys brought on by a thunderous burp or a noisy fart.
-Soon, you’ll see, though, that when your baby is happy and feeling relieved, those post-gas smiles may just be some of their cutest moments.
+But soon, you’ll see that when your baby is happy and feeling relieved, those post-gas smiles may just be some of their cutest moments.
 Get your camera ready.